IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "11"

-variableDefinition "The average of the standard deviations of the time domain signals of the gravity accelerat ion magnitudes, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the standard deviations of the time domain signals of the gravity acceleration magnitudes, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.01357712  to   0.42840592"
+rangeOfValues      "-0.986464542615385  to  0.428405922622222"

 [,37]